syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/card/how-to/integrate-other-component-inside-the-card.md

 ---
 layout: post
-title: Integrate Other Component Inside The Card in ##Platform_Name## Card Component
+title: Integrate Other Component Inside The Card in ##Platform_Name## Card Control | Syncfusion
-description: Learn here all about how to integrate other component inside the card in Syncfusion ##Platform_Name## Card component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to integrate other component inside the card in Syncfusion ##Platform_Name## Card control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Integrate Other Component Inside The Card
 publishingplatform: ##Platform_Name##